atchekho/harmpi/exercises.md

 # HARMPI exercises by Sasha Tchekhovskoy

+Please also see the [tutorial](tutorial.md) that explains basic code use.

 ## Hydro problems

 To run problems with HARMPI and to analyze the results, please follow this [tutorial](tutorial.md).